vmware-tanzu/homebrew-tanzu/README.md

 brew install tce
 ```

-> Be sure to run the `install.sh` script referenced in the post-install steps.
+> Be sure to run the `configure-tce.sh` script referenced in the post-install steps.